praekeltfoundation/seaworthy/docs/getting-started.rst

 Defining containers for tests
 -----------------------------
-Containers can be defined using subclasses of :class:`~seaworthy.containers.base.ContainerBase`.
+Containers should be defined using subclasses of :class:`~seaworthy.containers.base.ContainerBase`.
 For example::

     from seaworthy.containers.base import ContainerBase